 Whilst there has been a minimum amount of them, only only Filly has won the races since 2006.
 That was in the shape of Simple Verse in 2015.

 There are some hot trainers in the race.
-Namely Aiden O’Brien who has saddled five winners whilst John Gosden has won the race three times in the last eleven years winning it four times in total.
+Namely Aidan O’Brien who has saddled six winners including in the last two renewals of the contest whilst John Gosden has won the race three times in the last twelve years winning it four times in total.
 Godolphin have historically enjoyed targeting the race and have had six winners since 1995.

 Frankie Dettori revels in the race, winning it five times in total across his long career.
-Amongst the other active jockeys William Buick and Andrea Atzeni have won the race twice in their shorter careers.
+Amongst the other active jockeys William Buick and Andrea Atzeni and Ryan Moore have won the race twice in their shorter careers.

 Finally, in terms of the trip punters should not be majorly concerned if their selection has not previously attempted the trip.
 10 of the last 16 we’re making their debuts over the trip.

-However, it is worth noting that the other prolific St Leger winner, John Gosden, saddles the second favourite Lah Ti Dar.
+However, it is worth noting that the other prolific St Leger winner, John Gosden, saddles the favourite Logician.
 This is an extremely interesting and unbeaten Filly.
 Could she add to Simple Verse’s victory in 2015?
 The only thing we can be sure of is that the winner will be three years of age.